Athenahealth: athenaCommunicator

 In 2008, Athenahealth introduced athenaCommunicator to manage phone calls.
 Since then, the product has evolved into a suite of "patient engagement services," including a patient portal, patient self-scheduling solution, and live operator service to better help patients to schedule appointments, reschedule appointments, and make payments.

 Epocrates

-In 2013, the company purchased the Epocrates mobile brand, and continued to occupy Epocrates's offices in Princeton, New Jersey and San Francisco, California.
+In 2013, the company purchased the Epocrates mobile brand and continued to occupy Epocrates offices in Princeton, New Jersey, and San Francisco, California.
 Epocrates aggregates treatment information, including dosing and contraindications, to provide clinical decision support in the prescribing moments of care.

 Epocrates drug monographs have also been embedded into the athenaClinicals EHR system to enhance productivity and reduce time not spent on patients.

-Partnerships

-More Disruption Please

-Athenahealth's More Disruption Please (MDP) program was launched in 2011.
-The initiative is both a partner program and an incubator environment for independent companies to develop products and services connected to Athenahealth's ecosystem.

-In 2014, Athenahealth created the More Disruption Please accelerator, an opportunity for young startups still finding their legs to begin developing in Athenahealth's MDP space.
-“The goal of [the MDP accelerator] is to lower the barrier of entry for the best solutions to help us build the healthcare Internet,” said Mandira Singh, director of the More Disruption Please program.
-In its first full year, the accelerator added five companies to its portfolio.

-In April 2016, Athenahealth acquired Arsenal Health, which developed a Smart Scheduling service for healthcare providers.
-Arsenal Health was Athenahealth's first MDP investment, in 2014.

-Athenahealth launched MDP Labs in 2017.
-The program invites all entrepreneurs, from startups to mature companies, to innovate in healthcare and fix what's broken.
-Athenahealth's MDP Labs offered workspace in its downtown San Francisco office, tailored programming, dedicated mentorship, opportunities for partnerships and funding, and exposure to potential clients, though ended around 2019 with the closure of the San Francisco and other offices.